 ZO 331.
 Animal Physiology.
 Examination of functioning systems of vertebrates.
 Attention is given to the adaptiveness of these systems and to their integrated functioning.
-Two lectures; two-hour lab.
-Prerequisites: BI 283 with a minimum grade of C; CH 341 and CH 342.
+Two lectures; one two-hour lab.
+Prerequisites: BI 283 with a minimum grade of C; CH 341; CH 342.
 (3)

 ZO 414.
 Developmental Biology.
 The differentiation of germ layers into tissues and organs with an emphasis on genetic processes and morphological patterns.
-Two lectures; two-hour lab.
-Prerequisite: BI 413.
+Two lectures; one two-hour lab.
+Prerequisites: BI 283 with minimum grade of C; CH 341.
 (3)